IABTechLab/uid2docs/docs/getting-started/gs-credentials.md

 ## API Key and Client Secret

-The API key and client secret allow the participant to connect to the [Operator Service](../ref-info/glossary-uid.md#gl-operator-service) and call API endpoints.
-These values identify the participant to the service.
+If you're using a server-side implementation, the API key and client secret allow you to connect to the [Operator Service](../ref-info/glossary-uid.md#gl-operator-service) and call API endpoints.
+These values identify you to the service.

 Here is some information about API keys and client secrets:
 - One UID2 participant can have multiple keys.
-- Each key has a set of permissions that determine which endpoints it can be used on.
+- Each key has a set of [permissions](gs-permissions.md) that determine the endpoints you can use it on.
 - Each key has a corresponding client secret.
 - Most API endpoints require both API key and client secret for authentication.
 For details, see [Authentication and Authorization](gs-auth.md).
-- If you're using the integration environment as well as the production environment, you'll require separate API keys for each environment.
+- If you're using the integration environment as well as the production environment, you'll receive separate API keys for each environment.
+- The client secret is valid for a specific [environment](gs-environments.md).
+If you're using both the integration and production environments, you'll get a client secret for each environment.

 As part of getting your UID2 account set up, one or more API keys, each with a corresponding client secret, will be issued to you.
 For details of who to talk to, see [Contact Info](gs-account-setup.md#contact-info).